 Sometimes, flatbed transportation is the only way to transport your oversized freight to the destination.
-Due to the nature of the trailer, it offers flexibility and versatility in terms of sizes and types of commodity shipped.
+Due to the nature of the trailer, it offers flexibility and versatility in terms of sizes and types of commodities shipped.
 Also, there are different types of flatbed trailers, such as drop decks, double drop decks, lowboys, and removable goosenecks.
 All of those have different sizes and loading docks, which lets you choose the most suitable type of equipment for your freight.

 What should you know before shipping flatbed?

 Although flatbed transportation is meant to move oversized loads, it’s not limitless in terms of size and dimensions.
 It is crucial to know your shipment well, including all the dimensions, weight, and sizes.
 For each type of flatbed trailer, there is a certain limitation, and it’s important to make sure your cargo validates with load permits.

 Since flatbed often involves moving specialized loads, special equipment or additional services are often required to complete the shipment.
 Before booking a shipment, consult with an expert to choose the proper equipment and services for your freight.
 This way, you can avoid extra charges, freight damage, and delays.